VIN-y/MissChanger/STL_Config_Instructions/v1.2 - Alpha/README.md

 To install the [klipper-toolchanger](https://github.com/VIN-y/klipper-toolchanger) plugin, run the following installation script using the following command over SSH.
 This script will download this GitHub repository to your RaspberryPi home directory, and symlink the files in the Klipper extra folder.

 Before installation.
 For those who are switching branch.
-You will need to run the following commands to clean out the old files before installing:
+You will need to run the following commands to clean out the old files before installing.
+Alternatively, you can run the uninstall script in below, in **section 3.1.2**.

 ```
 cd ~
 rm -rf klipper-toolchanger/
 ```

-Installation.
+### 3.1.1.
+Install

 1. For normal use: (TBD)